input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/representative_profile.md

 ### Validation

-  - The signer MUST be a registered 'Representative'.
+  * The signer MUST be a registered 'Representative'.
-  - The payload MUST be valid against the [JSON schema] defined in the referenced 'Representative Profile Template'.
+  * The payload MUST be valid against the [JSON schema] defined in the referenced 'Representative Profile Template'.

 ### Business Logic

 #### Front End

-- Display and allow editing of the Representative's core profile fields.
+* Display and allow editing of the Representative's core profile fields.
-- This profile serves as the central hub for a Representative's identity across all funds and categories.
+* This profile serves as the central hub for a Representative's identity.

 #### Back End

-- Validate Representative profile data against the referenced 'Representative_Profile_Template' and store it in the system.
+* Validate Representative profile data against the referenced 'Representative_Profile_Template' and store it.
-- This global profile is the foundational document referenced by all of the Representative's category-specific profiles.
+* This global profile is the foundational document referenced by all of the Representative's category-specific profiles.

 ## [COSE Header Parameters][RFC9052-HeaderParameters]